singhpoo/singhpoo.github.io/README.md

 Lately, I’ve been diving deep into the world of Large Language Models (LLMs)—it’s an exciting time to be a developer!
 I spend my free time building applications that leverage the power of LLMs, transforming complex ideas into simple, user-friendly solutions. 🚀

-When I’m not coding, you’ll find me outdoors—whether it's hiking, backpacking, scuba diving, bouldering, or planning my next road trip.
-I have 2 reactive dogs who I love and adore.
-They’re a work in progress, but it’s a rewarding challenge!
+When I’m not coding, you’ll find me outdoors— whether it’s hiking, backpacking, scuba diving, bouldering, or planning my next road trip.
+I have a goofy Golden Retriever, Ralph, whom I love and adore.

 I enjoy connecting with new people and building relationships.
 So if you’re looking for someone who’s passionate about building innovative applications and enjoys a good cup of coffee (or three), let’s connect!